fespinosa-dev/memory-game/README.md

 # Memory Matching Game
-It's a memory game where you need to match pairs of cards.
+A memory game where you need to match pairs of cards.

 ## Installation